Cape Town Travel Guide

 Did you know?

--Cape Town's two nicknames, the 'Cape of Storms' and the 'Cape of Good Hope', were given to it by Bartolomeu Dias, who 'discovered' it in 1486.
+-Cape Town's two nicknames, the 'Cape of Storms' and the 'Cape of Good Hope', were given to it by the Portuguese explorer Bartolomeu Dias in 1486.

 -Every day except Sunday, the Noon Day Gun booms across the city to signal 12pm.
 The cannon is located on Signal Hill, and tourists can attend the ceremony.